groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/add-arrow-annotations-java-groupdocs/_index.md

 int adjustedY = pageHeight - originalY;
 ```

-### What's the licensing cost for production use?
+**Q: What's the licensing cost for production use?**

-GroupDocs offers various licensing models:
+A: GroupDocs offers various licensing models (Developer, Site, OEM).
+Check the latest rates on the [GroupDocs pricing page](https://purchase.groupdocs.com/buy).
-- **Developer license**: For single developer
-- **Site license**: For entire development team
-- **OEM license**: For redistributing with your application

-Check [GroupDocs pricing](https://purchase.groupdocs.com/buy) for current rates and options.

-### How do I integrate this with Spring Boot applications?
+**Q: How do I integrate this with Spring Boot applications?**

-Create a service class for annotation operations:
+A: Create a service class for annotation operations:
 ```java
 @Service
 public class AnnotationService {